reearth/docs.reearth.io/README.md

 - **Fixing typo**: Send a pull request directly
 - **Translating articles**: Send a pull request directly
-- **Writing new articles**: It's better to suggesting by creating an issue before sending a pull request
+- **Writing new articles**: Suggest your idea by creating an issue before sending a pull request

 ## License